-When your assets are in tip top shape, no one notices.
+When your assets are running smoothly, no one notices.
 However, when assets go down, everyone is looking at you to get things back up and running.
 You lose revenue and time, not to mention all the employee productivity.
-Downtime is not your friend.
-That’s why our focus today is on measuring and reducing downtime.

-Lost Time can also be calculated as a percentage of all time that the asset is in use.
+Lost time is calculated as a percentage of all time that the asset is in use.
 This will typically be your organization’s hours of operation each day.
-So for example, if your facility is in operation for 8 hours/day, 20 days/month and a particular asset is down for one day during the month (8 hours), then the downtime on that particular asset is:
+So, for example, if your facility is in operation for 8 hours/day, 20 days/month and a particular asset is down for one day during the month (8 hours), then the downtime on that particular asset is:

 This should be calculated for all assets and averaged.
 You can then compare individual assets against this average to see which assets are doing well and which could use improvement.

 Now, lost time may not mean much on an asset like an elevator or light fixture.
 Redundancy makes those assets less than critical to daily operations.
 So how do you know which assets are critical?
 Which equipment downtime is the most important?
 With the second measure.

 The second way to measure the impact of your downtime is through lost revenue.
 This will help you determine which assets are the most critical to your operations.